mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-- Now we create front-end styling, and a state-of-play dashboard to help with decision making.
+- Now we create front-end styling
+- and add a state-of-play dashboard to help with decision making

 ----
 <!-- .slide: data-timing="1" -->